VeeUye/weather-app/README.md

 #### 2. Install Node Packages

-Use the terminal command `npm install` in the root of your local Music Library repo.
+Use the terminal command `npm install` in the root of your local Weather App repo.

 In the project directory, you can run: